Breaking News

 The research said that further school closures may be required in areas with a spike in community infection rates, but that this should only be considered “in extremis”.

-The reopening of schools in June was greeted with reluctance by many parents, with only 1.6 of the 8.9 million pupils nationally attending any education setting during the “summer mini-term”.
+The reopening of schools in June was greeted with reluctance by many parents, with only 1.6 million of the 8.9 million pupils nationally attending any education setting during the “summer mini-term”.

 ‘More vigilance’ required